steff880/MS3-MyRecipeBook/TESTING.md

 - As an **admin**

-  - If the session user is admin, he/she will have access to Manage Categories page.
+  - If the session user is an admin, he/she will have access to the Manage Categories page.
 There the user can see all current recipes and also click on the **Add Category** button.
-After just enter a name for category and submit the form by clickig on the **Add Category** button
+After just enter a name for a category and submit the form by clicking on the **Add Category** button

 <br>